 Recent discussion topics

-The next committee meeting will be held in late 2016.
+The next committee meeting will be held on 20 February 2019.

 Current research priorities